 Criswell is a graduate of Colorado State University - Fort Collins, with a Bachelor of Science degree in technology education and training and holds a Master of Public Administration from the University of Colorado - Denver and a Master of Science in homeland security from the Naval Postgraduate School, Center for Homeland Defense and Security.

-Inspector D’Amora holds a Master of Protection Management degree with a concentration in emergency management from John Jay College and a Bachelor of Science degree in Organizational Management from St. Joseph’s College.
+Deputy Chief D’Amora holds a Master of Protection Management degree with a concentration in emergency management from John Jay College and a Bachelor of Science degree in Organizational Management from St. Joseph’s College.
 He is also a graduate of the Executive Leaders Program at the Naval Post Graduate School in Monterey, California, and a graduate of the Police Management Institute at Columbia University.